questtag/woocommerce-shipday-plugin/shipday-for-woocommerce/trunk/readme.txt

 == Changelog ==

-= 1.4.1 =
+= 1.5.0 =
-* Emoji removed from order info
+* Requires WooCoommerce 7.0 atleast and PHP 7.4
-* Bug Fix: Dokan multi vender order error
+* Product price set to default 0 if product retrieve fails